Nikhilj007/aws-web-hosting/README.md

 - Treating infrastructure as code (IaC)
 - Continuous integration and deployment (CI/CD)

-Visit [kevinleger.com](https://kevinleger.com) to check out the site used in the walkthroughs which runs using the techniques described herein.

 ## To-Do List:
 - add authentication and authorization phase